festivities/Blender-miHoYo-Shaders/README.md

 ## Rules
 - The [GPL-3.0 License](https://github.com/Festivize/Blender-miHoYo-Shaders/blob/main/LICENSE) applies.
-- If you use this shader in your project (renders, animations), I'd appreciate being credited - **you don't have to do it though.**
+- If you use this shader as is in renders, animations or any form of medium that does not directly modify the shader, I'd appreciate being credited - **you don't have to do it though.**
-- If you use this shader as your main reference for your own shader, please give credit where its due.
+- If you use this shader as the main reference for your own shader, please give credit where it's due.
 - Please don't redistribute the files, I'd appreciate it more if you linked this GitHub repo instead ^^

 ## Special thanks